-This Environmental Management Programme (EMPr) forms part of the conditions as set out in the Eagle Towers Environmental Authorisation (EA) and recommendations as detailed in the Basic Assessment Report (dated Novemebr 2017).
+This Environmental Management Programme (EMPr) forms part of the conditions as set out in the The Lair Trust Environmental Authorisation (EA) and recommendations as detailed in the Basic Assessment Report (dated January 2020).

-This EMPr binds all contractors, sub-contractors and other persons working on the site to adhere to the terms and conditions of the EMPr throughout the construction of the Eagle Towers Base station and associated infrastructure (and any other construction activities associated with the construction of the Base Transceiver Station (BTS) such as access roads, fences, Telkom link's and Eskom power lines (if required).
+This EMPr binds all contractors, sub-contractors and other persons working on the site to adhere to the terms and conditions of the EMPr throughout the construction of proposed agricultural development.